 Barrier Number Barrier 1 Emotional and social barriers; low self-esteem and confidence impacts on progress and achievement through limited focus and poor behaviour.
 2 Poor attitudes to learning- Limits engagement to the curriculum and learning.
-3 42.5% PP children have Attendance and Punctuality issues (as of November 2020) 4 25% of PP children are also on the SEND register 5 Limited Life Experiences and Enrichment Experiences 6 Oracy- Limited language and poor vocabulary
+3 42.5% PP children have low Attendance and Punctuality (PA) 4 25% of PP children are also on the SEND register 5 Limited Life Experiences and Enrichment Experiences 6 Oracy- Limited language and poor vocabulary